 Crown gall disease—a disease used as a tool against disease

 Many plant diseases alter the growth pattern of plants, often producing characteristic structures called galls.
 The abnormal growth that is manifested in a gall usually is a consequence of changes in the amounts of plant growth regulators, aka hormones.
-This can be the result of the pathogen producing these chemicals (in fact one plant hormone, gibberellic acid, was first discovered as a result of it production by a fungal disease).
+This can be the result of the pathogen producing these chemicals.
+In fact, one plant hormone, gibberellic acid, was first discovered as a result of it production by a fungal disease.
 But altered levels of plant growth substances can also be a consequence of the pathogen causing its host to produce more or less of a particular substance.
 The most common way this happens is that the pathogen alters gene expression in its host.
 Agrobacterium tumifaciens does this by actually altering the genes present in host cells via a process called transformation, a type of horizontal gene transfer.
 Among other genes that are transferred is one that codes for the production of the plant growth substance cytokinin which plays a role in the cell proliferation required for gall formation.
 The bacterium lives saprophytically in the soil but is able to recognize wounded plants when it contacts them and is transformed into a virulent form that makes its way into the plant.
 A. tumifaciens is a significant pathogen on several crop species, in particular perennial ones like walnut, apricot and plum.
-A. tumifaciens notable for its very broad range of hosts which is one of the reasons why it has proved useful in the genetic engineering of plants as it can be used to transfer specific genes from one organism to another (Chapter 31).
+Agrobacterium tumifaciens is notable for its very broad range of hosts.
+This is one of the reasons why it has proved useful in the genetic engineering of plants where it is used to transfer specific genes from one organism to another (Chapter 31).

 Tobacco mosaic virus, cauliflower mosaic virus, and ring spot disease of papaya